junxit/us-congress-bills-112/metadata.md

 - 2011-03-30 — Placed on the House Calendar, Calendar No. 22.
 - 2011-03-30 — The House Committee on Rules reported an original measure, H. Rept.
 112-46, by Mr. Webster.
 - 2011-03-30 — The House Committee on Rules reported an original measure, H. Rept.
 112-46, by Mr. Webster.
+- 2011-03-31 — Considered as privileged matter. (consideration: CR H2122-2129)
+- 2011-03-31 — DEBATE - The House proceeded with one hour of debate on H. Res.
+189.
+- 2011-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-03-31 — On agreeing to the resolution Agreed to by the Yeas and Nays: 249 - 171 (Roll no. 205). (text: CR H2122)
+- 2011-03-31 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 249 - 171 (Roll no. 205).(text: CR H2122)
+- 2011-03-31 — The previous question was ordered without objection. (consideration: CR H2129)